anilmainali/PerfTest/Performance_Testing/README.md

 - Scabilility
 - Stability

+under virtual user load in production like environment with the intention of meeting Non-Functional requirement.

 Here the speed means the transactions response time.[TRT] we have to calculate the transaction response time for each of those transaction.

 #### What is Transaction?